Opto-isolator

 An opto-isolator (also called an optocoupler, photocoupler, or optical isolator) is an electronic component that transfers electrical signals between two isolated circuits by using light.
 Opto-isolators prevent high voltages from affecting the system receiving the signal.
 Commercially available opto-isolators withstand input-to-output voltages up to 10 kV and voltage transients with speeds up to 25 kV/μs.

 A common type of opto-isolator consists of an LED and a phototransistor in the same opaque package.
 Other types of source-sensor combinations include LED-photodiode, LED-LASCR, and lamp-photoresistor pairs.
-Usually opto-isolators transfer digital (on-off) signals, but some techniques allow them to be used with analog signals.
+Usually opto-isolators transfer digital (on-off) signals and can act as an electronic switch, but some techniques allow them to be used with analog signals.

 History

 The value of optically coupling a solid state light emitter to a semiconductor detector for the purpose of electrical isolation was recognized in 1963 by Akmenkalns, et al. (US patent 3,417,249).
 Photoresistor-based opto-isolators were introduced in 1968.
 They are the slowest, but also the most linear isolators and still retain a niche market in the audio and music industries.
 Commercialization of LED technology in 1968–1970 caused a boom in optoelectronics, and by the end of the 1970s the industry developed all principal types of opto-isolators.
 The majority of opto-isolators on the market use bipolar silicon phototransistor sensors.
 They attain medium data transfer speed, sufficient for applications like electroencephalography.
 The fastest opto-isolators use PIN diodes in photoconductive mode.